-Figure 12.
+Figure 13.
 Garlic mustard distribution and management progress at Northampton Beach Campground.

-Garlic mustard surveillance should remain a top priority at this facility to ensure that any newly emerged plants are managed before setting seed.
+Garlic mustard surveillance should remain a top priority at this facility due to its reemergence in 2023.
 It is recommended that the Oriental bittersweet be chemically treated via cut stem to help prevent it from becoming widespread throughout the campground.
 The remaining woody species are not high priority and are not recommended for management at this time.